 Record system audio using QuickTime Player – the workaround

 Is there any way to record screen with system audio only using QuickTime Player on Mac?
 Some third-party apps can add this functionality to QuickTime Player or other screen recorders you have.
-This video converter has a built-in screen recorder which can record system audios on Mac.
+SoundFlower is an open-source virtual sound card for Mac which can help QuickTime player and other screen and/or audio recorders record system audios on Mac.

-You can use above screen recorder which is built-in with the video converter to easily record both screen and audio on Mac.
-It installs a virtual sound card on Mac so other apps on your computer can also make use of it to route and record Mac system audio without having to rely on the speaker or microphone.
+First of all, installs this free virtual sound card on Mac so other apps on your computer can also make use of it to route and record Mac system audio without having to rely on the speaker or microphone.